Burke-Lauenroth-Lab/workflow_guidelines/README.md

         * Delete the local branch: `git branch -d <branch>`
         * Delete the remote branch: `git push origin --delete <branch>`
         * Remove 'obsolete tracking branches', i.e., branches on local machine that no longer exist on remote/github: `git fetch --all --prune`

+* We use __[semantic versioning](http://semver.org/)__ using the format MAJOR.MINOR.PATCH.
+Every commit to the master branch updates the version number.
+A backwards-incompatible commit increases MAJOR and resets MINOR and PATCH to 0.
+A backwards-compatible commit adding new functionality increases MINOR and resets PATCH to 0.
+A backward-compatible commit fixing bugs (etc) increases PATCH.

 ## Documentation Guidelines <a name="documentation"/>